-Are you happier during a holiday than on an average day?
+Are you happier during vacation than on an average day?
 Try to take pieces of your holiday into your daily routine.
 Sit outside with a cup of tea, to enjoy the sun and your surroundings.
 Let sunset amaze you.
 Take a walk during your lunch break and walk into a nice shop, or visit the park nearby.

 Text: Sophie Spanjer – Photo: Rachael Crowe

 Our mental state influences our physical wellbeing – that’s nothing new.
 Yoga,...
 Read more

 Numerology is applicable to lots of things.
 You can even find out the meaning of your...
 Read more